EliasTechnik/EnglishPresentation/readme.md

 ## Conclusion of the Project

-For now, there are more Tally Light solutions for OBS then it was at the start of the project but nothing similar to my solution.
+For now, there are more Tally Light solutions for OBS available then it was at the start of the project but nothing similar to my solution.
 I am happy that the essential of the system work reliable enough to be tested in production.

+The project isn't completed.
 In the moment I redesign the serial communication between the Controller and the Master because I wasn't particular happy about the protocol design and the solution in general.

 *Side fact: As the project grows, I extended the `tlog` library with a command line and autocompletion.
 Therefore, debugging gets way easier because now I can trigger and test specific functions on its own without resetting the program or add extra elements to the UI.
-Maybe I convert tlog to an complete UI component which can be added to any Lazarus project.*
+Maybe I convert `tlog` to an complete UI component which can be added to any Lazarus project.*

 ![cam active front](img/lo_res/cam_active_front.jpg)
 ![cam preview](img/lo_res/cam_preview.jpg)